ukncsc/zero-trust-architecture/2-create-a-single-strong-user-identity.md

 **Desirable features of an identity service include:**

-* Ability to create groups
+* Create groups
-* Defining roles
+* Define roles
-* Supports modern authentication methods including multi-factor authentication
+* Support for strong, modern authentication methods such as multi-factor authentication or even passwordless authentication
-* Credentials can be distributed to your users easily but securely
+* Easily, but securely, distribute credentials to users
-* Can be used to sign-in to external services
+* Authenticate to external services (e.g. SAML 2.0 or OpenID Connect)
+* Manage user identities in external services (e.g. SCIM 2.0)
-* Supports your joiners, movers and leavers process
+* Support for your joiners, movers, and leavers processes

 If you have an existing directory, migrating to another directory will require careful planning.
 Some directory services allow you to import, synchronise or federate between directories, this would allow a phased approach to migration from your legacy directory service to one which supports a zero trust architecture.